softwareconstruction240/autograder/docs/CONTRIBUTING.md

   - They could logically be shipped separately

 > [!TIP]
-> Remember: A good PR represents a complete feature or fix, but shouldn't try to solve everything at once!
+> A good PR represents a complete feature or fix, but shouldn't try to solve everything at once!

 #### Reviewing a Pull Request
 A crucial part of this process is the code review.
 The repo has been set up so that _**no changes may be merged